KarenHarley/Weather-Dashboard/README.md

 - [Llinks](#links)

 ## Features:

-This application uses the input entered to see the current and future weather conditions for a particular city.
-The weather dashboard allows you to see the weather for the next 5 days.
-This includes not only the temperature but also the wind speed, humidity and UV index!
-It even uses icons to better understand and visualize the weather.
-It also stores and displays the past 8 searches.
-They are displayed below the search button.
-You can access the weather of these pervious searches by clicking on them.
+This application utilizes user input to provide both current and future weather conditions for a specified city.
+The weather dashboard displays a five-day forecast, including temperature, wind speed, humidity, and UV index, accompanied by icons for enhanced visualization and clarity.
+Additionally, the application stores and presents the eight most recent searches, which are conveniently listed below the search bar.
+Users can quickly access the weather information for these previous searches by simply clicking on them.

  ## Tecnologies